-The SCSI Driver is an open software interface for accessing any kind of peripheral, not only SCSI devices.
-Also SATA drives for optical media like DVDs and BDs use the SCSI command set.
-For other hardware interfaces, e.g. IDE or USB, SCSI commands can be emulated, like HDDRIVER does it for IDE and SATA hard drives.
-All in all with SCSI Drivers one can send any SCSI command to any interface.
+The SCSI Driver is an open software interface (API) for accessing any peripheraldevice, not just SCSI devices.
+SATA drives for optical media like DVDs and BDs also use the SCSI command set.
+For other hardware interfaces, e.g. IDE or USB, SCSI commands can be emulated, just as HDDRIVER does for IDE and SATA hard drives.
+All in all, SCSI Drivers can be used to send any SCSI command to almost any interface.

-The sources of the software on this page are available on GitHub.
+The source code for the software on this page is available on GitHub.

 HDDRIVER fully supports the current version 1.01 of the SCSI Driver interface.
 The documentation is available in ST GUIDE format and includes C and Modula-2 bindings.

-HDDRIVER is the only driver that supports the target interface: TT or Falcon are detected as SCSI devices by other computers (also non-Ataris) and can execute standardized or customized SCSI commands.
+HDDRIVER is the only driver that supports the SCSI Driver target interface: A TT or Falcon are detected as SCSI devices by other computers (including non-Ataris) and can execute standardized or self-defined SCSI commands.

 Sample code in C for implementing custom SCSI commands is provided on GitHub.
-In order for the target interface to work faultlessly any software accessing SCSI peripherals has to use the SCSI Driver interface.
+For the target interface to function correctly, any software that accesses SCSI peripherals must do so via the SCSI Driver interface.

 In the HDDRUTIL settings you can configure whether HDDRIVER shall be installed with or without target interface support.
-Without target support (the standard interface remains available) HDDRIVER allocates about 3 KiB less RAM.
+Without target support (the standard interface remains available) HDDRIVER uses about 3 KiB less RAM.

 Fully functional SCSI Drivers are available for the following hardware interfaces and emulators: